 Providing members with education and information about prostate cancer is an important part of the Group’s activities

-Meetings are currently being held via Zoom, and are working well.
+Meetings are now being held in-person and via Zoom, and are working well.

-The guest speaker at our October meeting will be Nikolajs Zeps from the Monash University Eastern Health Clinical School, on the topic “What will the treatment of Prostate Cancer be like in ten years time?”.
+The guest speaker at our October meeting was Nikolajs Zeps from the Monash University Eastern Health Clinical School, on the topic “What will the treatment of Prostate Cancer be like in ten years time?”.

 The guest speaker at our August meeting was Ben Shemesh, Project Officer, Monash University, who presented on the development of the BroSupPORT portal.
 The portal is intended to support men living with prostate cancer by helping them to understand how the side effects they might be experiencing compare with men of similar age and risk profile who have received the same treatment.
 The portal includes information on issues that have a big impact on a man’s quality of life, like urinary incontinence, sexual and bowel function.
 The project is sponsored by the Victorian Agency for Health Information (VAHI) and has been developed in collaboration with Monash University as the managers of the Prostate Cancer Outcome Registry-Victoria (PCOR-Vic); Movember as funders of PCOR-Vic; and Alfred Health as the nominated lead Victorian public health service.